 Plenary for the Identify stage

-Within the capture stage we will be using the software tool to capture what has already been done.
-The problem distiller will then help you to uncover why students find these tricky topics.
-This will help you to define in more detail the stumbling blocks.
+Within the capture stage we will structure the information you have already collected so that we can use the problem distiller classify the problems to help you to uncover why students find these topics tricky.
+Understanding this will help you to define in more detail the stumbling blocks.

 Capture the Stumbling Blocks